 The Nine East Network Team

 Nine East Network’s dedicated staff provide a range of services to meet the needs of our community.
-Please click on the button to find appropriate team members or scroll through the page to see our entire team.
+Here is an alphabetical listing of our entire team.

 A licensed Speech and Language Pathologist since 1982, Susan was the supervisor and manager of statewide programs for children at the Agency of Education and the Department of Children and Families (formerly SRS).
 She is also a licensed School Administrator.

 Susan has worked with students of all ages and abilities in a range of private schools, public schools, and residential care settings.
 She has also taught at the college level at the University of Vermont, Johnson State College, Union Institute & University, and Lyndon State College.